isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/overview.md

 <b>Business and official travellers travelling from Mainland China may alternatively visit Singapore via the <a href="/atp/overview">Air Travel Pass.</a> </b>

+[Fully vaccinated travellers](/health/vtsg) from Brunei Darussalam and Germany who are planning to enter Singapore from 8 Sep 2021, 0001 hours (Singapore time) may consider entering the country via the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process).

 <table>
 <thead>
   <tr>